NilavPatel/np-ui-data-grid-package/README.md

 21. `[isODataOperations]` : boolean
     Default value is false, if this option is set to true, then in **onLoadData** argument odataQuery is passed.
     Which will be used in fetching data using OData.

+22. `[allowExportToExcel]` : boolean
+    Default value is false, if this option is set to true, then in toolbar button is visible with excel file icon,
+    On clicking this button it will download file with all data in .csv format.
+    For Client side => all data is available in file.
+    For Server side => it will call to onLoadData to retrive all data, and then download file with all data.

+23. `[isShowToolBar]` : boolean
+    Default value is false, if this option is set to true, then toolbar will be visible.
+This property must be set true to utilize export to excel, show/hide filters button, column chooser, and state management.

 ## Apis